astropy/astropy-workshop/00-Install_and_Setup/README.md

 # Getting Started with Python and Anaconda

 Please come to the workshop with a laptop already configured as described below.
-If you have any problems with any of these steps, please [ask your question in the issue tracker](https://github.com/astropy/astropy-workshop/issues/new?assignees=&labels=workshop-question&template=question-from-workshop-participant.md&title=%5BQuestion%5D+Summarize+your+question+here).
+If you have any problems with any of these steps, please check if your problem has already been reported at [the issue tracker](https://github.com/astropy/astropy-workshop/issues/).
+If not, [ask your question in the issue tracker](https://github.com/astropy/astropy-workshop/issues/new?assignees=&labels=workshop-question&template=question-from-workshop-participant.md&title=%5BQuestion%5D+Summarize+your+question+here).

 ## 1. Clone This Repository